Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Ideas on a generalisation to rational trees with almost reduced Artin cycle

-\begin{example} Let $Q$ be the rational quasi-determinantal quiver in Figure \ref{fig-quasi-ex-quiver1} which is formed by the quivers of type $A_{4,1}$, $D^s_5$ and $E_6$.
+{ \begin{example} Let $Q$ be the almost reduced rational quiver in Figure \ref{fig-quasi-ex-quiver1} which is formed by the quivers of type $A_{4,1}$, $D^s_5$ and $E_6$.
 We note that $Z^2=-w_1-w_2-w_3+4$ with $w_1\geq 3$, $w_2\geq 4$ and $w_3\geq 5$ for the underlying rational tree.
 Then $Q$ with the assigned root determines a linear free divisor.
 This is shown by using the reflection functors.

 First, we apply reflection functors with respect to the vertices

 in the given order, to transform $Q$ into the quiver $Q'$ shown in Figure \ref{fig-quasi-ex-quiver2}.